Mel Buttle: Early life

-Stand up comedy
+Career

+Comedy

 In 2010, Buttle made her debut at the Melbourne International Comedy Festival and Brisbane Comedy Festival with her show "Sista Got Flow" for which she was nominated Best Newcomer.
 In 2011 she returned to the festival circuit with her second show "Buttle & Buttle".
 She also toured extensively with Comedian Josh Thomas as a support act for his Barry Award Nominated show "Surprise".
 In 2012 she performed her show "Stop It, You Are!" at the Sydney Fringe Festival which won her Best Comedy.
 After a one-year hiatus teaching students with special needs at Everton Park State High School, Buttle returned to the Melbourne International Comedy Festival with her show "How Embarrassment" which was well received by critics and won her the Directors Choice Award.
 "How Embarrassment" also debuted at Brisbane Comedy Festival and was nominated for Best Local Act at Sydney Comedy Festival 2013.
-Other notable live performances include stand up comedy at the Sydney Opera House, Homebake Festival, Woodford Folk Festival, Harvest Festival, Melbourne International Comedy Festival Roadshow and Up Front Gala.
+Other notable live performances include stand-up comedy at the Sydney Opera House, Homebake Festival, Woodford Folk Festival, Harvest Festival, Melbourne International Comedy Festival Roadshow and Up Front Gala.
 In late 2012, Buttle opened for well known American comedian and actor, Aziz Ansari on his "Buried Alive" tour at the Queensland Performing Arts Centre.